-To order a diploma, a student must file a Diploma Order Request form, available from either their Graduate Secretary or the Graduate School.
-The cards are due at the Graduate School Office by the end of the sixth week of classes during the fall and spring semesters and by the graduation deadline noted in the Graduate School Calendar for the second summer session graduation.
+To order a diploma, a student must obtain a Diploma Order Request Card (DOR) from their Department Graduate Secretary.
+For thesis students, the completed DOR must be submitted to their Department along with the Final Oral Exam Report.
+Non-thesis students must submit the DOR with their Option B Form.
+The department will process both forms and forward them to the Graduate School by the deadline noted in the Graduate School Calendar.
 Until a Diploma Order Request form is filed, a diploma cannot be ordered.